Disorder-enhanced transport in a chain of lossy dipoles strongly coupled to cavity photons: Driven-dissipative transport scenario

-Here, to understand the effects of the strong-coupling regime, we begin our analysis by comparing transport properties in systems with different cavity heights.\footnote{Nevertheless, due to cavity confinement, the small heights $L_x/a \lesssim 9 $ that lead here to the weak-coupling regime are not comparable to the weak coupling of a dipole chain to vacuum electromagnetic modes, recovered here for an infinite cavity.}

-To this end, in Fig.~\ref{fig:Propagation ordered different Lx} we show on a log-log scale the steady-state amplitude of the dipole moment $|p_i|$ along the sites $i$ of a chain of $\mathcal{N}=2500$ dipoles, for cavity heights $L_x/a=7$ (red lines) and $L_x/a=12$ (blue lines).
+Here, to understand the effects of the strong-coupling regime, we begin our analysis by comparing transport properties in systems with different cavity heights.\footnote{Nevertheless, due to cavity confinement, the small heights $L_x/a \lesssim 9 $ that lead here to the weak-coupling regime are not comparable to the weak coupling of a dipole chain to vacuum electromagnetic modes, recovered here for an infinite cavity.} To this end, in Fig.~\ref{fig:Propagation ordered different Lx} we show on a log-log scale the steady-state amplitude of the dipole moment $|p_i|$ along the sites $i$ of a chain of $\mathcal{N}=2500$ dipoles, for cavity heights $L_x/a=7$ (red lines) and $L_x/a=12$ (blue lines).
 The amplitudes are given in units of $\Omega_\mathrm{R}/\omega_0$, since $|p_i| \propto \Omega_\mathrm{R}/\omega_0$.
 Two different dipole losses are considered, $\gamma/\omega_0 = 0.001$ (solid lines) and $\gamma/\omega_0 = 0.02$ (dotted lines), and the result corresponds to the driving of a dark state at frequency $\omega_\mathrm{d}/\omega_0 = 1.0$.
-In the figure, the dashed and dotted grey lines show the result in the case of a quasistatic dipole chain, without any light-matter coupling, and with only nearest-neighbor dipole interaction.
+In the figure, the dashed and dotted grey lines show the result in the case of a quasistatic dipole chain, without any light-matter coupling, and only with nearest-neighbor quasistatic dipole interaction.
 Such decay has been computed analytically in Ref.~\cite{BrandstetterKunc2016} for the root-mean-square of the dipole moment.
 Here, for the amplitude of the dipole moment it translates into

-such that it follows an exponential decay $|p_i| = \mathrm{e}^{-id_0/\zeta} $, with $i$ being the dipole site and $\zeta = d_0/\mathrm{arcsinh}\left( \gamma/4\Omega_0 \right)$ the propagation length.
+such that it follows an exponential decay $|p_i| \propto \mathrm{e}^{-id_0/\zeta} $, with $i$ being the dipole site and $\zeta = d_0/\mathrm{arcsinh}\left( \gamma/4\Omega_0 \right)$ the propagation length.

 Remarkably, we observe from Fig.~\ref{fig:Propagation ordered different Lx} that such an exponential decay is in very good agreement with the propagation of both the weak (red lines) and strong (blue lines) coupling regimes at short distances ($i \lesssim 100$) for small losses (solid lines), and at very short distances ($i \lesssim 10$) for larger losses (dotted lines).
 Therefore, strong coupling does not modify the short-range propagation properties of the dark states, which are entirely attributable to the nearest-neighbor quasistatic dipole-dipole coupling.
 The effect of the strong light-matter coupling becomes visible only at larger distances and takes the form of a second, less steep exponential decay, occurring after sharp oscillations that signal a change of regime.